 - Participate in Vermont's Homeless Management Information System (HMIS).
 HMIS is a software application designed to record and store client-level information on the characteristics and service needs of persons experiencing homelessness or unstable housing within a geographic catchment area.
-Notably, HMIS includes features that make it easier to share and request client-level information within the secure HMIS environment, thus enabling real-time coordination with any agency that participates in HMIS while ensuring that clients' privacy is protected. - Participate in the Coordinated Entry System established by their local Continuum of Care (CoC) and develop and maintain collaborative relationships within their Continuum of Care to ensure coordination and effective service delivery for Members. - Participate in the annual Point-in-Time Count conducted by their local CoC as required by the Department of Housing and Urban Development (HUD). - For Members who are referred to the Program from an institutional setting (e.g., jail or prison, hospitals, etc.), participate with the Member's treatment or case management team in order to identify appropriate available housing units and place the Member in an affordable, appropriate living environment upon discharge from the institutional setting.
+Notably, HMIS includes features that make it easier to share and request client-level information within the secure HMIS environment, thus enabling real-time coordination with any agency that participates in HMIS while ensuring that clients' privacy is protected.
+Data reports from the HMIS system will align closely with required quarterly and annual reports. - Participate in the Coordinated Entry System established by their local Continuum of Care (CoC) and develop and maintain collaborative relationships within their Continuum of Care to ensure coordination and effective service delivery for Participants. - Participate in the annual Point-in-Time Count conducted by their local CoC as required by the Department of Housing and Urban Development (HUD). - For Participants who are referred to the Program from an institutional setting (e.g., incarceration, hospitals, etc.), participate with the Participant's treatment or case management team in order to identify appropriate available housing units and place the Participant in an affordable, appropriate living environment upon discharge from the institutional setting. - Engage in Team Based Care or care coordination with Participant and other providers as needed to ensure supportive, collaborative care.

-In addition to these requirements, as a general standard, Contracted Providers are expected to adopt, monitor, and continually improve upon practices and approaches that ensure seamless, responsive service delivery for all Members enrolled in the Program.
+In addition to these requirements, as a general standard, Contracted Providers are expected to adopt, monitor, and continually improve upon practices and approaches that ensure seamless, responsive service delivery for all Participants enrolled in the Program.